-Automated Breast Ultrasound (ABUS) to supplement DBT mammography for women with dense breast tissue.
+Automated Breast Ultrasound (ABUS) or hand-held ultrasound to supplement DBT mammography for women with dense breast tissue.

 Diagnostic ultrasounds to check abnormal results from a mammogram or to screen women who are pregnant or should not be exposed to x-rays.